walles/px/README.rst

 ``ptop``
 --------

+If you're coming from ``htop`` or some other ``top`` variant, here's what to expect from ``ptop``:

 |ptop screenshot|

-* Note how the default sort order of CPU-usage-since-``ptop``-started makes the display mostly stable.
 * Note the core count right next to the system load number, for easy comparison.
 * Note the load history graph next to the load numbers.
-On this system the load went up during the last minute.
+On this system the load has been high for the last 15 minutes.
 This is a visualization of the numbers you get from ``uptime``.
+* Note the bars showing which programs / users are using your memory below the memory numbers
-* Note the ``IO Load`` number, this shows which IO device had the highest average throughput since ``ptop`` launched.
+* Note the ``IO Load`` number, showing which IO device had the highest average throughput since ``ptop`` launched.
+* Note how the default sort order of CPUTIME-since-``ptop``-started makes the display mostly stable and enables you to sort by CPU usage.
 * Note that binaries launched while ``ptop`` is running are listed at the bottom of the display.
-* Note the visualization of which programs / users are using your memory below the memory numbers
+* Note how the Python program on the second to last line is shown as ``run_adapter.py`` (the program) rather than ``python3`` (the runtime). `This support is available for many VMs`_ like Java, Node, ...
 * Selecting a process with Enter will offer you to see detailed information about that process, in ``$PAGER``, `moar`_ or ``less``.
 Or to kill it.
 * After you press ``q`` to quit, the display is retained and some lines at the